Vale Tudo (TV series): Legacy

-One of the greatest hits of Brazilian telenovelas.
-With a gripping and timely plot, the trio of authors managed to combine the ingredients of good soap operas with social criticism based on a question common to millions of Brazilians: "Is it worth it to be honest in Brazil today?"
 The telenovela's themes reflected the changes and questions facing Brazilian society in the late 1980s, when the country faced several changes with the end of the military regime and the promulgation of a new constitution.

-Filming for the series began on 16 November 1987, and ended on 26 August 1988, with a total of 204 episodes produced.
+Filming for the series began on 16 November 1987, and ended on 6 January 1989, with a total of 204 episodes produced.

 Odete Roitman and Marco Aurélio portrayed the typical corrupt people in the country, while Raquel and Ivan symbolized the lives of millions of Brazilians.

 The title originally intended for the novela was "Motherland" which became unfeasible because it already existed as the name of a film by Tizuka Yamasaki.

 Daniel Filho mentions in his book The Electronic Circus:

 "In the first synopsis, the daughter sold the house around chapter 40 or 50.
 Of course, other parallel stories would be happening.
 But the central theme didn't take off.
 I argued: 'If the daughter doesn't sell the house in the first chapter and the mother is left destitute, the novel won't achieve its objective.'
 In other words, it wouldn't make its theme clear.
 Denis Carvalho - the director - agrees.
 Aguinaldo's presence and Leonor's conciliatory manner made the author extend that situation from chapter 40 to number 1."

 In episode 193, which aired on 24 December 1988, the villain Odete Roitman was murdered with three shots fired at point-blank range.
 The mystery of the killer's identity lasted only 13 days, but dominated conversations across the country.
 Nestlé held a contest to win the prize for guessing the killer's name.
 The nation paused in front of its television on 6 January 1989, to find out who the killer was.